-Ever-committed to our mission to foster the next generation of wild cat scientists, Panthera maintains a number of award, grant, fellowship and prize programs, including the Kaplan Graduate Awards, Small Cat Action Fund and Winston Cobb Memorial Fellowship.
-As the New Year begins, we are excited to share that the 2013 application rounds for these programs are now open.
+Fostering and cultivating the next generation of wild cat scientists is a key component of Panthera’s mission.
+As such, Panthera maintains a number of award, grant, fellowship and prize programs, including the Kaplan Graduate Awards, the Liz Claiborne Art Ortenberg Foundation (LCAOF) Jaguar Research Grant Program, the Small Cat Action Fund, and the Rabinowitz-Kaplan Prize for the Next Generation in Wild Cat Conservation.
+We’re excited to announce that Panthera’s 2013 applications and Letters of Inquiry (LOIs) for these programs are now open: